smgonzales/appian-vigiles/README.md

 ### IntelliJ IDE ###

 Coding was done using IntelliJ with Gradle integration.
 IntelliJ will be able to import and configure the project appropriately based on the gradle build files present in the project.
+To allow IntelliJ to autoconfigure either create it as a new project from version control or import it as a Gradle project from existing sources.

 ### References ###